By Amanda Padgett on | No Comments

-This was a difficult post to put together because there are so many options and ideas out there for posing, but I decided to focus on these six posing apps for today's post.
+This was a difficult post to put together because there are so many options and ideas out there for posing, but I decided to focus on these five posing apps for today's post.
 We also have some great posing guides of our own (linked at the bottom of this post).

 You know it and you love it.
 But did you know you can use it on your shoots?
 I use this app in so many different ways for posing.
 I have several boards for the different types of photography that I do.
 These boards are great for looking at before my shoot or finding new posing ideas.
 They can even be used to show clients a pose if they are having difficulty visualizing what you'd like them to do.